-Each of the big banks have one but it’s separate from your banking.
+Each of the big banks has one but it’s separate from your banking.
 You have some extra hoops to go through to open your TFSA account.
-There are also non-bank discount brokers such as Questrade with some having lower fees and no fee ETFs.
+There are also non-bank discount brokers such as Questrade with some having lower fees and no-fee ETFs.

 Even if you are not ready to buy stocks, avoid mutual funds and focus on exchange traded-funds (ETF) like an S&P500 index ETF.
 They trade like stocks through a discount broker.

 Mistake #5 – Don’t Day Trade from your TFSA!